TheMicDiet/chihiros-led-control/README.md

 - Mode: **25**
 - Parameters: [ **sunrise hour**, **sunrise minutes**, **sunset hour**, **sunset minutes**, **ramp up minutes**, **weekdays**, **brightness**, 7x **255** ]

-The weekdays are encoded as a sequence of 7 bits with the following structure: `Monday Thuesday Wednessday Thursday Friday Saturday Sunday`.
+The weekdays are encoded as a sequence of 7 bits with the following structure: `Monday Thuesday Wednesday Thursday Friday Saturday Sunday`.
 A bit is set to 1 if the LED should be on on that day.
 It is only possible to set one setting per day i.e. no conflicting settings.
 There is also a maximum of 7 settings.

 To deactivate a setting, the same command can be used but the brightness has to be set to **255**.